Grief is a natural response to loss, there is no right or wrong way to grieve and it is an individual experience.

 Some people prefer to talk on an individual basis, 1 to 1 support can provide a safe confidential space to work through the difficult feelings and emotions that you are experiencing.
 You will be offered up to 6 sessions, to be arranged weekly or fortnightly.

 There are three needs of the griever: To find the words for the loss, to say the words aloud and to know that the words have been heard.Victoria Alexander

 Following your 6 sessions, you will be invited to join the monthly social morning for a cuppa and catch up.
-There is no agenda, it gives you a chance to keep in touch with the people you’ve met and also to meet new people, who are going through what you are.
+There is no agenda, it gives you a chance to keep in touch with the people you’ve met and also to meet new people, who are also using the Bereavement Support Services.

 We don’t want you to be lonely and we hope this morning will give you some comfort that you can speak to people who truly understand.